 How do you feel about the speed at which the COVID-19 vaccine was developed?

 We need to be grateful for landmark research on other viruses, such as HIV, and for the development of vaccines for SARS CoV-1 and MERS, which provided the backbone for the successful and accelerated development of the SARS CoV-2, COVID-19 vaccine.
 The vaccine is built on the foundation of knowledge and understanding of other RNA viruses.

 Should breast cancer patients get the COVID-19 vaccine?

 Yes.
 Breast cancer patients should get the vaccine.

 We give vaccines regularly to our cancer patients.
 We make a distinction between different types of vaccines.
-Live (attenuated or weakened) vaccines such as MMR-measles/mumps/rubella are to be avoided during active treatment.
+Live (attenuated or weakened) vaccines such as MMR- measles/mumps/rubella are to be avoided.
 Vaccines that are killed and inactivated, such as the flu shot, are safe.
-Other vaccines against subunits or parts of virus or bacteria, such as pneumococcus, are also safe.
+Vaccines against subunits or parts of virus or bacteria, such as pneumococcus are also safe.
 We generally immunize all our new patients for the flu and often pneumococcus, at the time they start treatment.

 What about immunocompromised patients?